MANAN KAPOOR

 Milton’s Paradise Lost (English 131P)

-Course Instructor: Prof. Gordon Teskey, Harvard Univeristy, Spring 2025.
+Course Instructor: Prof. Gordon Teskey, Harvard University, Spring 2025.

 Literature Today (English 131)

-Course Instructor: Prof. Stephanie Burt, Harvard Univeristy, Fall 2024.
+Course Instructor: Prof. Stephanie Burt, Harvard University, Fall 2024.

 Poetry Workshop, James Merrill House, May 2025

-English 10: Literature Today, taught by Stephanie Burt, Harvard University, November 2024
+English 10: Literature Today, Harvard University, November 2024

 Writing Fellow/Instructor